 5. Segment your email marketing lead list.

 Let’s say you are creating content for your e-commerce website that sells pet supplies.
 Your goal is to segment your lead list into different categories based on types of pets.
-If a dog owner visited your website and subscribed to your email content, you should put them on a lead list that centers on dog-themed content, like "8 Holiday Foods That Are Not Safe for Your Dog.”
+If a dog owner visited your website and subscribed to your email content, you should put them on a lead list that centers on dog-themed content, such as “8 Holiday Foods That Are Not Safe for Your Dog.”

 6. Review your data analytics.

 Finally, if you need to make quick decisions about your holiday marketing campaign this year, review your data analytics from last year’s holiday season.
 Even though COVID-19 has changed the way many people shop, the data you have from previous sales cycles can still be informative and give you creative ideas.
-Social media, email and website metrics can help you identify your strengths and weaknesses by reviewing feedback, sales and product shortage.
+Social media, email and website metrics can help you identify your strengths and weaknesses by reviewing feedback, sales and product shortages.

 What did the customer feedback forms say this time last year?
 Overcoming your weaknesses is just as important as playing on your strengths.
-If a majority of your feedback forms complain that the checkout process is too long, you can use this information to plan for a simplified buying process this season.
+If most of your feedback forms complain that the checkout process is too long, you can use this information to plan for a simplified buying process this season.

-The great thing about data analytics is you can compare and contrast information for years to come.
+The great thing about data analytics is that you can compare and contrast information for years to come.
 After tracking all of your data over several winter seasons, you will be able to make informed decisions about your business, future products and marketing material.

-This holiday season is an opportunity to end the year strong.
+An opportunity to end the year strong

-Sean Peek contributed to the writing and research in this article.
+Sean Peek contributed to the writing and reporting in this article.